Episode 106: Dust-Up at the Diner [ft. Lauren Adams]

 DAR: It was… amazing.
 Well, you see each little stall has its own little hole.
 And each hole is connected to another stall, do you know what I’m saying?

-PLECK: Wait, the hole goes to a different stall?
+PLECK: Wait, the… the hole goes to a different stall?

 DAR: Yes.